 Restoring Insulated Windows

-The only way to rid a thermal window of condensation is by removing the moist air in between the panes and replacing it with dry air.
+The only way to rid a thermal window of condensation is removing the moist air between the panes and replacing it with dry air.
 And there’s a professional service based on this very technique.
-Thermal window restoration or repair companies come to your house and drill a small hole (3/8-inch or so) at one top and bottom corner of the affected window.
+Thermal window restoration or repair companies will come to your house and drill a small hole (3/8-inch or so) at one top and bottom corner of the affected window.
 They spray various liquid solutions onto the inside faces of the panes through the top hole and suck them out through the bottom hole.
 Once the window is clean and dry, the holes are sealed with little vent plugs that allow air and water vapor to escape the window cavity but don’t let them back in.